…and why you should enter!

 There is usually 120 kilometres of competitive Special Stages each day – some a bit more, some a bit less.
 There is planned to be 5 Special Stages per day.

-The Start of the action is on Sunday 1 November at 0900hrs and stages loop around Parkes before returning early afternoon.
-This is followed by another day of competition on Monday around Parkes before the event and the Rally Headquarters moves to Orange, about 100km east, on Tuesday.
+The Start of the action is on Sunday 7 March at 09:00 am and stages loop around Parkes before returning early afternoon.
+This is followed by another day of competition on Monday around Parkes before the event and the Rally Headquarters moves to Orange, about 100 km east, on Tuesday.

 Wednesday sees the event run in and around and back to Orange before moving further east to Bathurst for Thursday, Friday and Saturday.